 The department actively encourages the use of ICT to provide students with a "door" to French speaking cultures.
-Students are strongly encouraged to take part in the 10 day European Work Experience programme, which combines an exchange visit with a work placement in France.
-This is based in the Alps and provides lots of opportunities for employment in a wide range of French businesses.
+Students are strongly encouraged to take part in the 9-day Work Experience programme, which combines a stay in a host family with a work placement in France.
+This provides lots of opportunities for employment in a wide range of French businesses.